Racer159/jackal/adr/0002-moving-e2e-tests-away-from-terratest.md

 ## Decision

-The previous E2E test code was not extensible enough to be reused to test Zarf against different kubernetes distributions.
+The previous E2E test code was not extensible enough to be reused to test Jackal against different kubernetes distributions.
 The test suite was refactored so that we could write a setup and teardown function for each kubernetes distribution we wanted to verify against and the test suite was then responsible for cycling through the different distributions.
 This gives us the ability to test multiple kubernetes distributions against the same exact test cases.

 The individual test cases were also rewritten to not rely on terratest running a bash command over ssh.
-Instead, the test uses the locally built Zarf binary and example packages to validate expected behavior.
+Instead, the test uses the locally built Jackal binary and example packages to validate expected behavior.
 This approach works both on local dev machines (linux/mac) and on the Ubuntu GitHub Runner that gets triggered when a pull request is created.
 This also has the positive side effect of not needing to wait several minutes for an ec2 instance to spin up for testing.

 Since we no longer need repository secrets to run the E2E tests, we removed the requirement for a maintainer to use a `/test all` chatops command to dispatch the tests.
 Instead, there is a new test workflow defined for each kubernetes distribution we are verifying against and the tests get run automatically whenever a PR is created or updated.